 All About Yellow-Bellied Slider Turtle Poop

-If your turtle is showing constipation or the opposite: pooping too much, it can cause serious concern.
+If your turtle shows constipation or the opposite: pooping too much, it can cause serious concern.
 Irregularity is often a sign of a more serious underlying condition, so it’s essential to understand the reason behind your turtle’s abnormal pooping.

 Yellow-bellied slider turtle poop should be brown or green, slightly hard, and smell neutral.
-If your yellow-bellied slider poops too much and shows signs of diarrhea, internal bleeding, or infection, you need to promptly take them to the vet.
+If your yellow-bellied slider poops too much and shows signs of diarrhea, internal bleeding, or infection, you must promptly take them to the vet.

 This article will share how to identify turtle poop and address diarrhea and constipation issues.
-Read on to learn more about turtle poop and when it’s time to consult a vet!
+Learn more about turtle poop and when to consult a vet!

 The frequency of a turtle’s pooping relies on the turtle’s age.
 Healthy adult turtles will poop about two to three times a week.
 Hatchling and juvenile turtles will poop once a day.